-In 1987, the Okapi Conservation Project was initiated in the Democratic Republic of Congo (then Zaire).
-The main objective of the Project is the protection the Okapi Wildlife Reserve, a World Heritage Site consisting of 13,700 sq. km. of rainforest and harboring significant wildlife populations including okapi, elephants, primates, and birds.
+In 1987, the Okapi Conservation Project was initiated in the Democratic Republic of the Congo (then Zaire).
+The main objective of the Project is the protection of the Okapi Wildlife Reserve, a World Heritage Site consisting of 13,700 sq. km. of rainforest and harboring significant wildlife populations including okapi, elephants, primates, and birds.
 Heralding a new era in cooperative conservation, zoos holding okapi in the US, Europe, and Japan work with the Okapi Conservation Project and provide critically important annual support for the protection of the Okapi Wildlife Reserve.

 White Oak has developed a significant assurance population for the okapi.
 Dedicated facilities and trained wildlife specialists provide excellent care in which the okapi thrive.
 Specific research projects have been developed to learn more about the species’ unique biology and husbandry practices that allow us to provide optimal health, husbandry, and nutrition for the okapi.

 Learn More: Visit the Okapi Conservation Project to learn about conservation efforts in the Ituri Forest